Xacfran/antimicrobial_peptides_chiroptera/README.md

 ## All other AMPs

-First I got the files needed for this by getting the headers using the proteins that were predicted by ampir:
+First I obtained the headers of the proteins predicted by ampir:

 ```bash
 # Get tsv files of all the bats